CUEH Development Environment Guides

 $ ls /opt

 The outcome of this command should list the folders and files that are located in the /opt directory.
-In this instance, you should see something similar to the output shown in Figure 4.
+In this instance you should see a directory has been created called CLion-*.
+The asterisk (*) is a placeholder for a version number.

-Before you can begin using the CLion IDE, there are a couple of things we need to do:
+Before you can begin using the CLion IDE, there are a couple of extra things that need to be done.
+This will tidy up the opt directory, and ensure that you can access the IDE from the Application screen.

 Renaming the CLion Directory

-The command above is essentially renaming the clion-2023.1.1 directory to clion, omitting the version number 2023.1.1.
+The asterisk (*) in the above command is a wildcard placement.
+This means that anything that comes after the clion- will be accepted.
+The command above is essentially renaming the clion-* directory to clion, omitting the version number.
 Remember, that the sudo command is also being used as the opt directory is a root-privileged only directory, thus any changes made to this directory needs root/administrator access.

 To confirm whether the changes have been successfully applied, you can list the contents of the /opt directory using the ls command: